Close

 • Share your thoughts and feelings.
 Make an extra effort to share the things that matter to you most.

 • Show that you’re listening.
-Try repeating back what you heard through phrases such as, “So what you’re saying is …” or “If I understand you correctly, you feel …”
+Nod or ask questions.
+Try repeating back what you heard through phrases such as, “So what you’re saying is …” or, “If I understand you correctly, you feel …”

 • Offer frequent praise, support and encouragement.
 Studies show that couples who stay together make far more positive comments to each other than negative ones.

-• Pay attention to your body language.
-Uncross your arms, offer a smile, and make eye contact with your partner.
-If you’re really feeling into it, you can even lean in a bit when you talk.
+• Watch your body language.
+Uncross your arms, relax your face and shoulders and make eye contact with your partner.
+You can even lean in a bit when you talk.
+This signals that you are receptive to what your partner has to say.

 • Keep your sense of humor.
-Using humor can break tension and help you connect through times of stress and pressure.
+Using humor can break tension and help you connect during times of stress and pressure.

 • Bring up one difficult subject at a time.
 Raising a lot of sensitive issues in the same conversation can leave the other person feeling confused and defensive.